D4rk5t0rM/D4rk5t0rM.github.io/codelicense.md

 ---
-layout: post
-title: License
+title: LICENSE
-icon: fa-list
+icon: fa-user
 order: 100
+auto-header: none
 ---

 # Everything on this website excluding the design & code of the website itself (the jekyll theme & auto builder) falls under the following license: